jneug/typst-mantys/src/api/examples.typ

 }

+/// Alias for @cmd:ex.
+/// #property(deprecated: true)
+#let shortex = ex

 /// Shows an import statement for this package.
-The name and version from the document are used.
+The name and version from the document are used by default.
 /// #example[```
 /// #show-import()
 /// #show-import(repository: "@local", imports: "mantys", mode:"code")
 /// ```]
+/// -> content
+#let show-import(
-/// - repository (str): Custom package repository to show.
+  /// Custom package repository to show.
+  /// -> str
+  repository: "@preview",
-/// - imports (str, none): What to import from the package.
+  /// What to import from the package.
 Use #value(none) to just import the package into the global scope.
+  /// -> str | none
+  imports: "*",
+  /// Package name for the import.
+  /// -> str | auto
+  name: auto,
+  /// Package version for the import.
+  /// -> version | auto
+  version: auto,
-/// - mode (str): One of #choices("markup", "code").
+  /// One of #choices("markup", "code").
 Will show the import in markup or code mode.
+  /// -> str
-#let show-import(repository: "@preview", imports: "*", mode: "markup", code: none) = {
+  mode: "markup",
+  /// Additional code to add after the import.
+Useful if your package requires some more steps for initialization.
+  /// ```example
+  /// #show-import(name: "codly", version: version(1,1,1), code: "#show: codly-init")
+  /// ```
+  /// -> str | auto
+  code: none,
+) = {
   document.use(doc => {
+    let name = if name == auto {
+      doc.package.name
+    } else {
+      name
+    }
+    let version = if version == auto {
+      doc.package.version
+    } else {
+      version
+    }
     codesnippet(
       raw(
         lang: if mode == "markup" {